reflectoring/reflectoring.github.io/content/blog/2022/2022-03-31-be-informed-with-lombok.md

 ## IDE Support

+All popular IDEs support Lombok.
+For example, *Intellij* version 2020.3 and above is compatible with Lombok without a plugin.
+For earlier versions, plugins can be installed from [here](https://plugins.jetbrains.com/plugin/6317-lombok/).
-All popular IDEs support Lombok via a plugin.
-We need to ensure annotation processing is enabled as in the example configuration of IntelliJ below.
+Once installed, we need to ensure annotation processing is enabled as in the example configuration below.
 {{% image alt="settings" src="images/posts/lombok/settings.PNG" %}}
 Annotation processing makes it possible for the IDE to evaluate the Lombok annotations and generate the source code from them at compile-time.

+For *Eclipse*, install the Lombok plugin downloaded from this [location](https://search.maven.org/search?q=g:org.projectlombok%20AND%20a:lombok&core=gav).

 ### Setting Up a Project with Lombok